Interferon gamma (IFNγ)-blocking antibody

-Gamifant® (emapalumab-lzsg) is an interferon gamma (IFNγ) blocking antibody indicated for the treatment of primary haemophagocytic lymphohistiocytosis (HLH) in paediatric and adult patients.
+Gamifant® (emapalumab-lzsg) is an interferon-gamma (IFNγ) blocking antibody indicated for the treatment of primary haemophagocytic lymphohistiocytosis (HLH) in paediatric and adult patients.

-Gamifant® was granted a rare paediatric disease designation by the FDA in August 2017.
-The European Medicines Agency (EMA) declared the drug to be eligible for priority medicine (PRIME) in June 2016.
+Gamifant was granted a rare paediatric disease designation by the US Food and Drug Administration (FDA) in August 2017.
+The European Medicines Agency (EMA) declared the drug to be eligible for priority medicine in June 2016.
 The drug also received breakthrough therapy designation from the FDA in March 2016.

-Novimmune submitted a biologics license application (BLA) for the drug to the US Food and Drug Administration (FDA) in March 2018.
+In March 2018, Novimmune submitted a biologics license application for the drug to the FDA.
 The application was accepted under priority review status in May 2018.
-Novimmune also submitted marketing authorisation application for the drug to the EMA in August 2018.
+Novimmune also submitted a marketing authorisation application for the drug to the EMA in August 2018.

-HLH is a rare, rapidly-progressive and fatal disease of hyper-inflammation that manifests within the first year of life with high morbidity and mortality.
+HLH is a rare, rapidly progressive and fatal disease of hyper-inflammation that manifests within the first year of life, with high morbidity and mortality.
 HLH can be classified as either primary or secondary.

 The disease is caused due to overexpression of IFNγ, which leads to hyperactivation of the immune system and causes multiple organ failures.
 Less than 100 cases of primary HLH are diagnosed in the US a year.
-The median survival of the newborns diagnosed with primary HLH is less than two months.
+The median survival of newborns diagnosed with primary HLH is less than two months.

 Some of the common symptoms of the disease include fevers, liver and spleen swelling, severe lowering of red and white blood cell counts, bleeding disorders, infections, neurological symptoms, organ dysfunction and organ failure.

-Gamifant® is available as a sterile, colourless solution in single-dose vials for intravenous use.
+Gamifant is available as a sterile, colourless solution in single-dose vials for intravenous use.
 The drug is available in 10mg/2ml or 50mg/10ml emapalumab-lzsg at 5mg/ml concentration.

-The FDA’s approval of Gamifant® was based on the positive results of a global, multi-centre, open-label, single-arm pivotal Phase II/III clinical trial named NI-0501-04 (NCT01818492).
+The FDA’s approval of Gamifant was based on the positive results of a global, multi-centre, open-label, single-arm pivotal Phase II/III clinical trial, NI-0501-04 (NCT01818492).

 The most common adverse events reported during the trial were infections, hypertension, infusion-related reactions and fever.